A Dichotomy Theorem for Ordinal Ranks in MSO: Completeness

-Based on the tree $t$, we now construct a~play that is consistent with the fixed \adam's strategy, but is won be \eve, leading to a contradiction.
-Together with the current position of the game, $\pair{T_n,R_n}$, we store some node $v_n$ of the tree, starting with $v_0=\epsilon$.
-In order to construct the play, we need to provide choices of \eve: she declares a letter based on the label of $v_n$ in the fixed tree $t$, and a set of selectors based on a fixed uniform positional strategy $\pi_0$ of Pathfinder in $\CH_{\CA,t,N}$, given by \cref{lem:pathfinder-wins}.
-The current node $v_n$ is then updated according to the direction declared by \adam in $\CG_\CA$.
+Based on the tree $t$, we construct a~strategy of \eve in $\CG^N_\CA$.
+Together with the current position of the game, $\pair{R_n,T_n}$, we store a~node $v_n$ of the tree, starting with $v_0=\epsilon$.
+We need to provide choices of \eve: she declares a~letter based on the label of $v_n$ in the fixed tree~$t$, and a~set of selectors based on a~fixed uniform positional strategy $\pi_0$ of Pathfinder in~$\CH_{\CA,t,N}$, given by \cref{lem:pathfinder-wins}.
+The current node $v_n$ is then updated according to the direction declared by \adam in $\CG^N_\CA$.